Some posts contain compensated links. Please read this disclaimer for more info.

 Zadar Ferry Options

 The northernmost coastal city in Dalmatia, Zadar, is the oldest continuously inhabited city in the country, with its roots dating back to well before Roman times.
-The Romans, though, brought progress and prosperity to the city, building typical buildings and urban landmarks, some of which are still there today.
+However, the Romans brought progress and prosperity to the city, building typical buildings and urban landmarks, some of which are still there today.
 The walled Old Town features gorgeous architecture, cobbled streets, and a superb waterfront promenade.

 Ferries To Zadar